lindig/certify/README.md

 # Certify

-This is a small project to create a self-signed SSL certificates for a host.
+This is a small project to create a self-signed SSL certificate for a host.
 It is not comprehensive and I wrote it mostly to familiarise myself with the X509 API.